not-mentally-stable/xxpcall/README.md

 ---

 ## Examples

-the module uses the metamethod ``__call`` so you can directly call the table returned with the require like its a function :D!
+the module returns the function directly on require so you can call it directly

 **Basic Usage**